apache/beam/learning/prompts/code-generation/02_io_pubsub.md

 ```
 Reading messages directly from a topic is also supported.
 A temporary subscription will be created automatically.

-The messages could be returned as a byte string or as PubsubMessage objects.
+The messages could be returned as a byte string or as `PubsubMessage` objects.
 This behavior is controlled by the `with_attributes` parameter.

-See [PubSub IO](https://beam.apache.org/releases/pydoc/current/apache_beam.io.gcp.pubsub.html) transform documentation for more details.
+For more information, see the [Pub/Sub I/O transform documentation](https://beam.apache.org/releases/pydoc/current/apache_beam.io.gcp.pubsub.html).

-For a common pattern for configuring pipeline options see here [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/).
+For a common pattern for configuring pipeline options see the [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/).